jluchman/domir/README.md

 does not have any missing data on the variables included.

-In my view, `domin` is a decision tool for model explanation (i.e., understanding a fit, selected model) and is not as useful for model selection or inference.
-Hence, if the user
+In my view, `domin` is a decision tool for model explanation (i.e., understanding a fitted, pre-selected model) and is not as useful for model selection (i.e., choosing a “final” model) or inference (i.e., significance testing/bootstrapping).
+This perspective will guide development of this package’s functionality.